-Content Porter and Load Balanced SDL Tridion Content Managers
+Content Porter and Load Balanced RWS Tridion Content Managers

 By Manish Mehmood

-If you’ve ever migrated content between SDL environments, you’re familiar with SDL’s Content Porter tool.
+If you’ve ever migrated content between RWS environments, you’re familiar with RWS’s Content Porter tool.

 I’ve personally had a lot of experience with Content Porter (*smug face*).
 In the beginning it was painful — the process would fail and it would give a very technical error message.
 I’d blame the tool, I’d be throwing my fists in the air, and swearing my head off.
 I just wanted it to work without giving me any grief.